Rita Indiana: Music career

 Rita India y Los Misterios have become popularly followed both by people in the Dominican Republic and beyond.
 The subject of their music frequently feature themes of culture and sexual identity as well as social issues of the Caribbean.
-One of their most popular singles "La hora de volvé," comments on the frequent immigration of Dominicans to the United States.
+One of their most popular singles "La hora de volvé", comments on the frequent immigration of Dominicans to the United States.
 The songs speaks about the hardships these individuals face in the Dominican Republic and Caribbean as well as the hardships they experience in the United States.
 It is now seen as an anthem by Dominicans all over the world as its lyrics inspire listeners to value their roots and calls on them to return home.

 At the height of their success, Rita Indiana y Los Misterios played at many sold-out venues, including Santo Domingo Hard Rock Café.
-The group was also nominated for the Casandra prize in the category "Revelation of the Year" in 2010.
+The group was also nominated for the Casandra Award in the category "Revelation of the Year" in 2010.
 With her band, Indiana appeared at the celebrated venue SOB's in New York and NPR included her El Juidero in their list "Top 10 Latin American Albums of 2010".
-She was given the nickname "La Monstra," translated to "the monster."
+She was given the nickname "La Monstra", translated to "the monster".
 Indiana released her most latest single in 2017 called "El Castigador" after going on a hiatus for several years.

 Indiana's primary focus is on her literary career than creating music.
-She admitted that she disliked the "pop fame," and she wanted to walk the streets without being recognized everywhere she goes.
+She admitted that she disliked the "pop fame", and she wanted to walk the streets without being recognized everywhere she goes.
 Rita Indiana also appreciated the autonomy and independence of writing whereas producing music required extensive collaboration.
 She has stated that she feels comfortable with her decision to leave the pop music industry where her career felt as if it happened somewhat by accident.
 However, she continued to produce music for other artists and musicians.

 Rita Indiana has written songs for influential Latin American musicians Julieta Venegas and Calle 13.

+Film career

+Indiana played the role of Señora Dios in Mosh (2019) by Juan Antonio Bisono.
+Indiana's novel Papi (2005) was adapted into the feature film Papi (2020) directed by Noelia Quintero, of which Indiana was an associate producer and composer, on top of playing the role of Muerta.